paritytech/polkadot-sdk/README.md

 The Polkadot-SDK has two release channels: `stable` and `nightly`.
 Production software is advised to only use `stable`. `nightly` is meant for tinkerers to try out the latest features.
 The detailed release process is described in [RELEASE.md](docs/RELEASE.md).

+You can use [`psvm`](https://github.com/paritytech/psvm) to manage your Polkadot-SDK dependency versions in downstream projects.

 ### 😌 Stable